OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • What is the Weather Rule for service disconnection?

-• During the months of November through March, KCBPU will not disconnect residential electric customers for nonpayment of bills when the National Weather Service forecasts that the temperature will remain at or below 32 degrees Fahrenheit for 24 hours.
-KCBPU will check the weather forecasts daily between 8:00 a.m. and 9:00 a.m.
+• During the period of November 1 through March 31, KCBPU will not disconnect residential electric customers for nonpayment of bills when the National Weather Service forecasts the temperature will be at or below 32 degrees Fahrenheit in the next 24 hours.

 • During summer months on any day when the National Weather Service forecasts the temperature will rise above 95 degrees Fahrenheit or the heat index will rise above 105 degrees Fahrenheit, KCBPU will not disconnect electric service for non-payment of bills.